A zero-sum game between a singular stochastic controller and a discretionary stopper: Notation and assumptions

-It is worth noting at this point that, given $\xi \in \acal_\xi$, we may have $\e [\check{\xi}_t] = \infty$, for some $t>0$.
-In such a case, the reward functionals given by (\ref{Jv})--(\ref{Ju}) are well-defined but may take the value $\infty$.
+It is worth noting at this point that, given $\xi\in\acal_\contr$, we may have $\e[\check{\xi}_t] = \infty$, for some $t>0$.
+In such a case, the reward functionals given by (\ref{Jv})--(\ref{Jw}) are well defined but may take the value $\infty$.